AutomationPanda/tau-intro-selenium-py/README.md

 2. Get an object representing the target element
 3. Send commands to the element object

-In our solution, waiting is handled implicitly, thanks to the `implicitly_wait` call in the browser fixture.
+In our solution, waiting is handled automatically thanks to the browser fixture's `implicitly_wait` call.
 Getting the element object, however, requires a locator.

 *Locators* are query strings that use HTML attributes to find elements on a Web page.